TimeMagazineLabs/traveling_santa_problem/docs/TSP.md

 ## Getting to work

 We're going to be using [R's TSP package](https://cran.r-project.org/web/packages/TSP/TSP.pdf) to run the calculations.
 This package offers a variety of possible algorithms for the travelling salesman problem.
-We're going to use five of them:
+We're going to use four of them:

 +`"nn"` ("Nearest neighbor"): "The algorithm starts with a tour containing a random city.
 Then the algorithm always adds to the last city on the tour the nearest not yet visited city."
 Seems sensible.

 + `"nearest_insertion"`: "The nearest insertion algorithm chooses city k in each step as the city which is nearest to a city on the tour."
 Sounds promising.

-+ `"farthest_insertion", "cheapest_insertion", "arbitrary_insertion"`: Like the above but using a different criteria for where to place the next city.
++ `"farthest_insertion", "cheapest_insertion"`: Like the above but using a different criteria for where to place the next city.

 (The TSP library also includes two methods that require use of [Concorde](https://en.wikipedia.org/wiki/Concorde_TSP_Solver), an advanced program that is free for academics.
 It produced the most reliably concise tours when distance is the chief concern, instead of presents, but even with permission, using Concorde involve interfacing with eternal software that cannot be documented or tweaking during development.)